This post may contain affiliate links at no additional cost to you.

 Great lesson #2: screenshots are evidence in the churning world.

 Hubby was not too happy about the way Wells Fargo handled their customer’s information.
 Wells Fargo employees were opening unauthorized accounts with private customer information all in the name of greed.

 It was a great bonus at least. $200 cash reward for $1000 over 3 months.
 We still got utility bills to pay y’all.
 We just had to hand over personal information to a bunch of irresponsible bankers…

 Bank of America is my honorable mis-mention.
 I know it’s impossible to go through life without accidentally supporting big and evil things but it doesn’t mean I have to like it.
-Jared signed up for the Cash Rewards card because it came with a great bonus.
+Hubby signed up for the Cash Rewards card because it came with a great bonus.
 After we cleared the bonus, the card is now a makeshift coaster.
 Craptastic rewards.

 Ok, that’s our saga thus far.
 And you know I’m going to ask this…what’s in your wallet?